We are currently accepting submissions to the 2026 Montreal Fiction Prize, judged by Heather O'Neill.

 RESPONSE TIME/SUBMISSIONS

 - Please do not inquire about the status of your submission.
-Each submission will be carefully reviewed by our editorial committee, and you will receive a response within two to five months.
+Each submission will be carefully reviewed by our editorial committee, and you will receive a response within one to four months.

 - Though we accept simultaneous submissions, notify us immediately should your work be accepted elsewhere.